Wonder Man: Ultimate Marvel

 The Ultimate Marvel incarnation of Wonder Man (Simon Williams) has appeared alongside the Black Knight, Quake, Tigra and the Vision as a part of the West Coast Ultimates.
-In this version, he was a bodybuilder that acquired Hulk-level strength and some mental instability as a side effect.
+In this version, he was a bodybuilder who acquired Hulk-level strength and mental instability as a side effect.

 Wonder Man: My Fair Super Hero

 Wonder Man starred in his own miniseries set in a possible distant future.
 In the story, he was goaded into rehabilitating a newly appeared super-villain, Lady Killer.